shwetaruparel/Localization_amcl/README.md

 # Localization_amcl
 Robot Navigation and localization in a mapped environment using Gazebo , ROS packages , amcl, Rviz.
-Two different robot models are usewd to test the navigation and localisation.
+Two different robot models are used to test the navigation and localisation.

 # Abstract
       Mobile robot localization is a challenge of determining a robot’s pose from sensor data in a mapped environment.